BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 }
 ````

-Now you can use the scheduler object to several things.
-First if you want to perform a single tick or multiple ticks,
+Now you can use the scheduler object for several things.
+First if you want to perform a single or multiple ticks,
 you can call the methods `performTick()` or `performTicks(long)`:

 ````java linenums="1"